shirutan/StardewValleyMods/SpaceCore/docs/README.md

     * Trigger Actions - Stored in `spacechase0.SpaceCore/TriggerActionExtensionData`, a dictionary with the key being the trigger action ID and the value being an object with the following fields.
         * `Times` - An list of the times the trigger action should be triggered.
 Example: `"Times": [ 630 ]`
             * The `Trigger` for this trigger action must be set to "Manual" for it to work.
+* Spawnables - Spawn things on a trigger action.
+The trigger action actions to use are listed in the trigger action section further above.
+    * First, an example with everything: https://gist.github.com/spacechase0/35453e1e7a0593d8d4f00246c1dd3990
+    * Spawnables consist of spawnable definitions (the spawns themselves) and spawning groups (a group of spawn definitions that are spawned together, specified with a trigger action).
+    * Spawnable definitions live in `spacechase0.SpaceCore/SpawnableDefinitions`.
+It's a dictionary with the key being the ID (referred to in spawn groups), and the value consisting of a `Type` field, with more fields depending on the type.
+(There is also a `Condition` GSQ on each one.)
+The types (with their additional fields listed in sub bullet points) are:
+        * `SetPiece` - Place a set piece (randomized map patch).
+Set pieces are random sections from a map file that are then applied onto an existing location.
+They persist until cleared with the relevant trigger action.
+If applied to the location you are in, they won't show up until you leave and re-enter the location.
+(The vanilla volcano dungeon uses something similar to set pieces - it's even called set pieces internally).
+            * `SetPiecesMap` - The map file to pull set pieces from.
+Use the `{{InternalAssetKey}}` token when specifying your custom maps.
+            * `SetPieceSizeX` - The width of each set piece in the map file.
+            * `SetPieceSizeY` - The height of each set piece in the map file.
+            * `SetPieceCount` - The amount of set pieces in the map file.
+            * Additionally, set pieces can use tile properties to trigger another spawn group.
+Place a tile on the `Paths` layer, and spsecify a tile property named `spacechase0.SpaceCore/TriggerSpawnGroup`.
+The value should be the spawn group to trigger at this tile.
+        * `Forageable` - Spawn a forageable (either pick-up or artifact spot)
+            * `ForageableItemData` - A list of weighted [item spawn fields](https://stardewvalleywiki.com/Modding:Item_queries#Item_spawn_fields).
+A random one will be chosen according to the weights.
+(See the example from before for how to format weighted item spawn fields.)
+These must be objects (unless `ForageableIsTillSpot` is true).
+            * `ForageableExpiresWeekly` - If the forageable should disappear at the end of Saturday like vanila forageables do.
+Default true.
+            * `ForageableIsTillSpot` - If it should make an artifact spot and have to be dug with a hoe instead of picked up normally.
+Default false.
+        * `Minable` - Spawn a minable, to be broken with a pickaxe or axe.
+            * `MinableTool` - Either `Pickaxe` or `Axe`.
+            * `MinableObjectId` - The object ID of the object this minable should look like.
+            * `MinableHealth` - The amount of health the minable has.
+Each hit takes away an amount of health equal to the tool tier.
+            * `MinableDrops` - A list of lists of weighted [item spawn fields](https://stardewvalleywiki.com/Modding:Item_queries#Item_spawn_fields).
+How this works is it will pick one weighted item spawn from each list in the outer list.
+(See the example from before for how to format these.)
+            * `MinableExperienceGranted` - How much skill experience to grant upon being broken.
+This will be mining experience for pickaxe minables, and foraging experience for axe minables.
+        * `LargeMinable` - Spawn a larger-than-one-tile minable, to be broken with a pickaxe or axe.
+            * `LargeMinableTool` - Either `Pickaxe` or `Axe`.
+            * `LargeMinableRequiredToolTier` - The required tool tier to be able to break this large minable.
+            * `LargeMinableHealth` - The amount of health the minable has.
+            * `LargeMinableSizeX` - How many tiles wide this minable should be.
+            * `LargeMinableSizeY` - How many tiles tall this minable should be.
+            * `LargeMinableTexture` - The texture to use for the minable, or null for the vanilla springobjects tilesheet.
+            * `LargeMinableSpriteIndex` - The inedx of the sprite in the texture.
+The indices are counted by 16x16 tiles, not by the size of the minable.
+            * `LargeMinableDrops` - A list of lists of weighted [item spawn fields](https://stardewvalleywiki.com/Modding:Item_queries#Item_spawn_fields).
+How this works is it will pick one weighted item spawn from each list in the outer list.
+(See the example from before for how to format these.)
+            * `LargeMinableShavingDrops` - A list of weighted [item spawn fields](https://stardewvalleywiki.com/Modding:Item_queries#Item_spawn_fields) to use if someone hits the minable with a tool with the Shaving enchantment.
+A random one will be chosen according to the weights.
+(See the example from before for how to format weighted item spawn fields.)
+            * `LargeMinableExperienceGranted` - How much skill experience to grant upon being broken.
+This will be mining experience for pickaxe minables, and foraging experience for axe minables.
+        * `Breakable` - A breakable container, like the barrels or crates in the mines.
+            * `BreakableBigCraftableId` - The ID of the big craftable this breakable should look like.
+            * `BreakableHealth` - How much health this breakable should have.
+            * `BreakbleHitSound` - The sound to make when hit.
+Default `woodWhack`.
+            * `BreakbleBrokenSound` - The sound to make when broken.
+Default `barrelBreak`.
+            * `BreakableDrops` - A list of lists of weighted [item spawn fields](https://stardewvalleywiki.com/Modding:Item_queries#Item_spawn_fields).
+How this works is it will pick one weighted item spawn from each list in the outer list.
+(See the example from before for how to format these.)
+        * `LootChest` - A chest that will drop items when opened, similar to the chests in the volcano dungeon.
+            * `LootChestBigCraftableId` - The ID of the big craftable this loot chest should look like.
+Note that the sprite indices after the chest are used for the lid - check a vanilla chest for an example.
+            * `LootChestDrops` - A list of lists of weighted [item spawn fields](https://stardewvalleywiki.com/Modding:Item_queries#Item_spawn_fields).
+How this works is it will pick one weighted item spawn from each list in the outer list.
+(See the example from before for how to format these.)
+        * `Furniture` - A furniture item, placed into the world.
+            * `FurnitureQualifiedId` - The qualified item ID of the furniture to spawn.
+            * `FurnitureRotation` - The amount of times it should be "rotated" (as if a player were placing it).
+            * `FurnitureIsOn` - For lamps, if they should be on.
+            * `FurnitureHeldObject` - A list of weighted [item spawn fields](https://stardewvalleywiki.com/Modding:Item_queries#Item_spawn_fields) to use for a single item to be sitting on the furniture (if it's a table).
+A random one will be chosen according to the weights.
+(See the example from before for how to format weighted item spawn fields.)
+            * `FurnitureCanPickUp` - If the furniture should be able to be picked up or not.
+Default true.
+(Note that any held object WILL be able to be taken regardless of this field.)
+        * `Monster` - A monster.
+This can be a vanilla type, or  a custom one if registered through the SpaceCore API.
+            * `MonsterType` - The type of monster to spawn.
+Valid types are any of the following: `Bat`, `BigSlime`, `BlueSquid`, `Bug`, `DinoMonster`, `Duggy`, `DustSpirit`, `DwarvishSentry`, `Fly`, `Ghost`, `GreenSlime`, `Grub`, `HotHead`, `LavaLurk`, `Leaper`, `MetalHead`, `Mummy`, `RockCrab`, `RockGolem`, `Serpent`, `ShadowBrute`, `ShadowGirl`, `ShadowGuy`, `ShadowShaman`, `Shooter`, `Skeleton`, `Spiker`, `SquidKid` (C# mods can register additional types with the SpaceCore API.)
+            * `MonsterName` - If specified, will reload the monster with stats from specified entry in `Data/Monsters`.
+            * `MonsterTextureOverride` - If specified, override the spritesheet of the monster.
+            * `MonsterDropOverride` - If specified, will replace the monster's drops with these.
+A list of lists of weighted [item spawn fields](https://stardewvalleywiki.com/Modding:Item_queries#Item_spawn_fields).
+How this works is it will pick one weighted item spawn from each list in the outer list.
+(See the example from before for how to format these.)
+            * `MonsterAdditionalData` - Some monsters can have additional data to configure them:
+                * `BigSlime`
+                    * `Color` - The color of the slime, specified with `{ "R": 255, "G": 255, "B": 255 }`
+                    * `HeldItemQualifiedId` - Qualified item ID of the item inside the slime
+                * `Bug` - `IsArmored` can be set to true
+                * `Ghost` - `IsPutrid` can be set to true
+                * `GreenSlime` - `Color` can be set just like with BigSlime
+                * `RockCrab` - `IsStickBug` can be set to true (preventing the armor from breaking)
+                * `Serpent` - `SegmentCount` can be set to an integer
+                * `Skeleton` - `IsMage` can be set to true
+                * `Spiker` - `Direction` must be specified - it determines the direction it will move when a player approaches
+        * `WildTree` - Spawn a fully grown wild tree.
+            * `WildTreeType` - the ID of the wild tree, as specified in `Data/WildTrees`.
+        * `FruitTree` - Spawn a fully grown fruit tree (with fruit if the season is correct in the location).
+This fruit tree will not drop a sapling when cut down.
+            * `FruitTreeType` - the ID of the fruit tree, as specified in `Data/fruitTrees`.
+    * Spawn groups live in `spacechase0.SpaceCore/SpawningGroups`.
+This is a dictionary with the key being the ID (referred to from trigger actions), and the value being an object containing the following fields:
+        * `SpawnablesToSpawn` - A list of objects with the following fields:
+            * `SpawnableIds` - A weighted list of IDs of spawnable definitions to chose from spawning.
+            * `Minimum` - The minimum amount to spawn.
+(Each attempt will have 10 tries - if there's no room, that attempt is skipped.)
+            * `Maximum` - The maximum amount to spawn.
 * Animations - You can animate textures by editing `"spacechase0.SpaceCore/TextureOverrides"`, which is a dictionary with the key being the ID of your animation, and the following information:
     * `TargetTexture` - The path to the file you want to animate.
     * `TargetRect` - The rectangle in the target file you want to animate.
 Example: `{ "X": 32, "Y": 48, "Width": 16, "Height": 16 }`